jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.024.png)

-In that case its privates and publics had better be there more permanently, or the *call* to it can not instantiate private contents at all.
+In that case its private and public contents had better be there more permanently, or the *call* to it can not instantiate private contents at all.

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.025.png)